Pet Health Library

-If the hot spot is not allergy related, the area around the hot spot will be shaved down to make medicating and cleaning the hot spot much easier.
+If the hot spot is not allergy-related, the area around the hot spot will be shaved down to make medicating and cleaning the hot spot much easier.
 Once cleaned, your veterinarian may prescribe an antibiotic or a steroid if the hot spot is bacterial.
 If not, your veterinarian may instruct you on the best way to clean the hot spot until it heals.
 Your dog will likely need to wear an Elizabethan collar to prevent him from further traumatizing the red, raw skin and to give it a chance to heal

 Serious hot spots may need antibiotics for successful treatment.
 If allergies are the underlying cause of the hot spot, treatment for allergies may also be necessary.
-If you notice your dog licking one particular spot of skin, check carefully under the fur and make sure there is not a hot spot developing.

 Giving your dog the proper flea and tick treatment is important for preventing scratching and licking.

 If your dog has long hair, it’s important to brush it and keep it clean.
-If your dog’s fur gets matted, bacteria can grow underneath the mat, causing and infection, which leads to licking and scratching.
+If your dog’s fur gets matted, bacteria can grow underneath the mat, causing an infection, which leads to licking and scratching.